National Sealed Source Registry and Sealed Source Tracking System Annual Reports

 These reports describe developments in the CNSC's National Sealed Source Registry (NSSR) and Sealed Source Tracking System (SSTS) since January 2006.

 Current NSSR and SSTS Annual Report

-- Compliance inspection results were strong, with all of inspected licensees found to be compliant
+- Compliance inspection results were strong, with 91 % of inspected licensees found to be compliant

-- There was a 19.6% increase in the number of sealed sources in the SSTS when compared to 2013, mostly due to an increase in the manufacturing and import of sealed sources
+- There was a 17.4 % increase in the number of sealed sources in the SSTS when compared to 2014, mostly due to a large number of depleted sources being returned to manufacturers.

-- There were 16 reported events involving lost, stolen and found sealed sources; in nine of these events, the sealed sources were recovered
+- There were 17 reported events involving lost, stolen and found sealed sources; in 9 of these events, the sealed sources were recovered

-- There were no reported events involving Category 1 sealed sources
+- There were no reported events involving Category 1 or 2 high-risk sealed sources

 Previous NSSR and SSTS Annual Reports